-Get ready!
-You can watch the 2020 Stanley Cup Final live online anywhere in the world starting September 19.
-Online streams of the much-anticipated Stars vs. Lightning event will be available in the US, Canada, and abroad, although you may need a VPN to access every Stanley Cup Final game this year.
+The 2023 Stanley Cup Final is fast approaching and we’re about to explain how to watch the whole event live online.
+Online streams of the much-anticipated event will be available in the US, Canada, and abroad, although you may need a VPN to access every Stanley Cup Final game this year.

 All of the services listed below are region-locked.
-You’ll need a VPN to access their Stanley Cup Final streams abroad.
+You’ll need a VPN to access the Stanley Cup Final streams on your usual services while abroad.

 How to watch the Stanley Cup Final with a VPN

-There will be streams available for the 2020 NHL Final from multiple countries and TV networks.
-To get unrestricted access to these streams, do the following:
+There will be streams available for the 2023 NHL Final from multiple countries and TV networks.
+To get unrestricted access to these streams, follow the steps below.

 - Connect to a server where your streams are available.
 For example, if you want the free streaming option, you’ll need to connect to a Canada-based VPN server.